 Management

 Gas Natural was named as the technical bidder for the consortium and designated the operator.
-Under the Owners’ Agreement, Gas Natural leads the day-to-day management and operation of CEG/Rio, with the collaboration of Enron and Iberdrola.
-A management fee from CEG is divided 50% to Gas Natural, as operator, and 50% proportionately among all Consortium members.
-The annual minimum payment is US$1.5 million, based on operational income with a minimum quarterly payment of [US$375,000].
-This fee is payable before the end of each quarter. [check]
+Under the Owners’ Agreement, Gas Natural leads the day-to-day management and operation of CEG/CEG-Rio, with the collaboration of Enron and Iberdrola.

-The General Shareholders’ Meetings and the Board govern CEG/Rio, and the Owners’ Committee governs the Consortium with full decision-making authority over strategic and material matters relating to CEG/Rio.
+The General Shareholders’ Meetings and the Board of Directors govern CEG/CEG-Rio, and the Owners’ Committee governs the Consortium with full decision-making authority over strategic and material matters relating to CEG/CEG-Rio.

 Owners’ Committee

-The Owners’ Committee is responsible for all strategic and material decisions respecting CEG/Rio, and the Owners’ Committee decides which decisions are “strategic and material”.
-The Consortium members vote in the General Shareholders Meetings and on the Board according to the resolutions of the Owners’ Committee.
+The Owners’ Committee is responsible for all strategic and material decisions of CEG/CEG-Rio, and the Owners’ Committee decides which decisions are “strategic and material”.
+The Consortium members vote in the General Shareholders Meetings and on the Board of Directors according to the resolutions of the Owners’ Committee.

 The Owners’ Committee has five members, two appointed by Enron, two by Gas Natural and one by Iberdrola.
 Irrespective of the number of Owners’ Committee members each party is entitled to appoint, each party is entitled to cast a sole “weighted” vote based on its pro rata share in the Consortium for that company.
-Using the “weighted” voting procedure, the Owners’ Committee makes all decisions by simple majority vote of the Consortium members present, except for certain decisions that require a unanimous vote of the Consortium.
-In the event of an impasse in the decision-making of the Owners’ Committee, each party will appoint two representatives who will use their best efforts to resolve the impasse.
+Using the “weighted” voting procedure, the Owners’ Committee makes all decisions by simple majority vote of the Consortium members present, except for certain decisions that require the unanimous vote of the Consortium.
+In the event of a deadlock, each party will appoint two representatives who will use their best efforts to resolve the impasse.

-Under the Owners’ Agreement, the Owners’ Committee approves and submits to the Board corporate policy guidelines for CEG/Rio with regard to material transactions and matters.
+Under the Owners’ Agreement, the Owners’ Committee approves and submits to the Board of Directors corporate policy guidelines for CEG/CEG-Rio with regard to material transactions and matters.

 Board of Directors

-According to the Owners’ Agreement, CEG/Rio will be governed by a seven member Board, six to be selected by the Consortium.
-[Check Owners’ Agreement] Enron and Gas Natural will each select two and Iberdrola and Pluspetrol will each select one.
+According to the Owners’ Agreement, CEG/CEG-Rio will be governed by a seven member Board of Directors, six to be selected by the Consortium.
+Enron and Gas Natural will each select two and Iberdrola and Pluspetrol will each select one.
 The Board of Directors will act by majority vote unless otherwise required by the Owners’ Agreement or the bylaws.

-Gas Natural will select the Chairman of the Board of Directors for the years 1999 and 2000 and, after the expiration of that term, the Owners’ Committee defines the policy for electing subsequent Chairmen.
-According to the Owners’ Agreement, the Chairman is accountable to the Board and the Owners’ Committee and is responsible for the implementation of the decisions made by the Board after consultation with the Owners’ Committee.
+Gas Natural will select the Chairman of the Board of Directors for the years 1999 and 2000 and, after the expiration of that term, the Owners’ Committee delineates the policy for electing subsequent Chairmen.
+According to the Owners’ Agreement, the Chairman is accountable to the Board and the Owners’ Committee and is responsible for the implementation of the decisions made by the Board of Directors after consultation with the Owners’ Committee.

 Officers

-The officers carry out the day-to-day management of CEG/Rio.
-The officers and senior staff will not exceed eight, and the Consortium has agreed to cause the same people to be appointed to serve in each company (with the exception of Rio’s chief financial officer who is appointed pursuant to arrangements among Rio’s shareholders).
-Iberdrola may appoint one officer, and Enron may appoint one officer and three managers (the corporate and institutional matters officer, the corporate financial and project finance manager, the institutional and regulatory matters manager, and the cogeneration and thermal generation manager).
-The number of managers appointed by Iberdrola and Enron will never exceed 25% of the total number of Consortium appointed managers of the CEG/Rio companies.
+The officers carry out the day-to-day management of CEG/CEG-Rio.
+The officers and senior staff will not exceed eight, and the Consortium has agreed to cause the same people to be appointed to serve in the same offices for both CEG and CEG-Rio (with the exception of CEG-Rio’s chief financial officer who is appointed pursuant to arrangements among CEG-Rio’s shareholders).
+Iberdrola may appoint one officer, and Enron may appoint one officer and three managers.
+Enron appoints the corporate and institutional matters officer, the corporate financial and project finance manager, the institutional and regulatory matters manager, and the cogeneration and thermal generation manager.
+The number of managers appointed by Iberdrola and Enron will never exceed 25% of the total number of managers appointed by the Consortium.
 All officers report to the chief executive officer.
 [Check Owners’ Agreement]

 Employees